Email Marketing

 The provider contributes by delivering the technical backbone that supports healthy inbox placement.
 Their role includes:

-• Providing a stable sending infrastructure with strong throughput and security.
+• Providing reliable email infrastructure with high throughput and security.

 • Managing the reputation of shared IP addresses.

-• Offering dashboards and tools to track bounce rate, spam complaints, and other key deliverability metrics.
+• Offering dashboards and tools to track bounce rate, spam reports, and other key deliverability metrics.

 • Supporting dedicated IP address options for high-volume senders.

 Deliverability success relies on both sides working together.
-Strong practices by the sender, paired with dependable infrastructure from the provider, make sure campaigns reach the recipient’s inbox and sustain long-term performance.
+Proven practices by the sender, paired with dependable infrastructure from the provider, help campaigns reach the recipient’s inbox and support long-term performance.

 What Affects Email Deliverability?